andreaugustorossi/Rossmann-Kaggle/README.md

 #### Multivariate Analysis

-The chart below shows all the correlations among all the numerical features previous selected (columns) of the dataset.
+The chart below shows all the correlations among all the numerical features previous selected.

 ![](img/corr.png)